 With the way the media twists today’s news, it’s becoming increasingly easy to lose sight of the things that are important in this world.

-As the Fourth of July holiday approaches, however, Americans everywhere find themselves shutting out that negative voice as they focus on celebrating both their freedom and their heritage.
+However, as the Fourth of July holiday approaches, Americans everywhere find themselves shutting out negative voices as they focus on celebrating both their freedom and their heritage.

 I know because, as a naturalized citizen of America, I find myself doing the same.

 “But Emmanuel,” you may say, “You weren’t born in America.
 Why does Independence Day mean so much to you?”

 I’m proud to be an American!
 Here’s why:

 My Freedom Means Everything to Me

 When natural-born Americans typically think of countries without freedom, what comes to mind are thoughts of communist areas where the government regulates each citizen’s every step.
 Nevertheless, freedom is more than that.